 As I walked back to my rear vehicle, I called in to the IED strike team.
 “We’re going to need to cancel that third engagement.
 They’ve had enough and have learned what they needed to learn.”

 Luckily for that sergeant and his team, this was just a training environment that I had sculpted for a large Joint Force training exercise.
-Despite the fact that it was a training environment, it still presented the terror, the confusion, and the brutality of what happens when a convoy is ambushed.
-The point of the training was to get teams to experience this before they went overseas – I didn’t want them to learn the hard way like we did.
+Despite the fact that it was a training environment, it presented the terror, the confusion, and the brutality of what happens when a convoy is ambushed.
+The point of the training was to get teams to experience this before they went overseas — I didn’t want them to learn the hard way like we had.
 My job was done.

 The Battleground of Business

-A lot of the entrepreneurs and businesspeople I talk to aren’t that much different than that sergeant.
+A lot of the entrepreneurs and businesspeople I talk to aren’t that much different from that sergeant.
 They’re scared, they don’t know what’s going on, and they’re stuck under the wheels of their own business and creativity.

 Or perhaps their leaders didn’t have the time or capability to tell them.
 In the midst of the busyness of business, we all have to make some tough choices about what we will and won’t share.
-People like the campfires and tall tales and it’s also pretty hard to share your moments of “weakness” when people expect you to be strong.
+People like the campfires and tall tales, and it’s also pretty hard to share your moments of “weakness” when people expect you to be strong.

-But you can’t stay there and make any progress.The longer you stay under the hub of that wheel, the easier you make it for the strike team of time to pick you and your business apart one piece at a time.
-You can move on your own or time will move things for you.
+But you can’t stay there and make any progress.
+The longer you stay under the hub of that wheel, the easier you make it for the strike team of time to pick you and your business apart one piece at a time.
+You can move on your own, or time will move things for you.

 The way ahead for you is the same as it was for that sergeant on that summer day: get up and take care of your people.
-Sure, the way you do it may be awkward, but it may be beautiful, as well.
+Sure, the way you do it may be awkward, but it may be beautiful as well.

 It would be better if you were properly trained, confident, and prepared for this, but you’re not there.
 Welcome to the club of just about every other entrepreneur throughout history.
 You don’t get to pick what you start with – you only get to pick how you use what you have.